How Long is a Basketball Game?

 In the United States, youth and high school basketball games are typically 32 minutes long, divided into four quarters of 8 minutes each.

-These games often extend to about 1.5 to 2 hours in real-time due to stoppages such as timeouts, fouls, and breaks.
+These games often extend to about 1.5 hours in real-time due to stoppages such as timeouts, fouls, and breaks.

 One key difference between basketball in the USA and throughout the world is that currently, only 21 states use a shot clock in high school or youth basketball, while Europeans begin using the shot clock as soon as they are playing organized basketball.